stephperillo/Movies-ETL/README.md

 ![ratings_query.png](https://github.com/stephperillo/Movies-ETL/blob/main/Resources/ratings_query.png)

 There are 26,024,289 rows in the `ratings` table!
-I also included code to print the elapsed time to import each row to the database.
+I also included code to print the elapsed time it takes to import each row to the database.

 These tools and techniques will very useful in future analyses.